31 Making public policy

 A marketplace of ideas

 Public policy might best be described as a marketplace of ideas and prescriptions for the broad and diverse array of matters that need to be actively governed in order for human society to function.
 It involves making difficult choices and negotiating multiple trade-offs between competing options.
-Moreover, this is a highly contestable marketplace, especially in liberal democratic societies like Australia’s.
+Moreover, policy exists in a highly contestable marketplace of ideas, especially in liberal democratic societies like Australia’s.

-Policy practitioners need to be mindful of the ideological leanings and philosophical underpinnings of governing parties.
-It is also important for them to understand the policy leanings of non-governing opposition and minor parties in order to anticipate possible resistance to policy proposals and advise government about policy compromises that might be broadly acceptable to legislatures.
+Policy practitioners need to be mindful of the ideological leanings and philosophical underpinnings of all stakeholders – both within parliament and without – in order to anticipate possible resistance to policy proposals and advise government about policy compromises that might be broadly acceptable to legislatures.

 Although Australia’s polity is often portrayed as a ‘two-party system’, our parliaments are generally made up of representatives from multiple parties as well as independents who have no formal party affiliation.
 And although electoral contests in all Australian jurisdictions usually involve competition between two major parties – in most cases, the Australian Labor Party and the Liberal Party of Australia (an exception being Queensland, where the Liberal and National parties merged in 2008) – Australian parliaments are usually dominated by three, and sometimes four, established political parties.

-It must be admitted that when in power governments do not always adhere faithfully to the ideological positions they espoused when in opposition.
+It must be admitted, however, that when in power governments do not always adhere faithfully to the ideological positions they espoused when in opposition.
 Governments are usually obliged to take a pragmatic view and work within constraints imposed by the political, social and economic environment in which they are situated.

 A contest of interests

-Public policy is also the concern of particular interests in society, and it can be said that some policy settings can become captive to particular interests.
+Public policy is also the concern of particular interests in society, and it can be said that some policy settings can become captive to those interests.

 Policy is often vigorously contested within political parties, a prime example being the internal debate within the federal Liberal Party around the question of climate change and strategies to reduce carbon emissions; within the federal Labor Party one finds sometimes rancorous debate about the treatment of asylum seekers.

-Policy proposals from government might also be challenged by a variety of interests, including industry sectors (e.g. the Minerals Council of Australia), professional groupings (e.g. the Australian Medical Association), trade unions (e.g. the Construction, Forestry, Maritime, Mining and Energy Union or CFMEU), civil society organisations (e.g. the Australian Council of Social Service) or consumer lobbies (e.g. CHOICE).
+Policy proposals from government might also be challenged by a variety of interests, including industry sectors (e.g. the Minerals Council of Australia), professional groupings (e.g. the Australian Medical Association), trade unions (e.g. the Australian Council of Trade Unions or ACTU), civil society organisations (e.g. the Australian Council of Social Service) or consumer lobbies (e.g. CHOICE).
 These interests represent stakeholders that stand to be affected in some way by government policy.
 In general, policy makers seek to consult with affected interest groups (usually through their representative organisations) in the formulation and implementation of policy.
 Politically powerful interests can wield significant – and sometimes disproportionate – influence.
 Australian examples include the first Rudd Labor government’s attempt to introduce a Minerals Resource Rent Tax and the Gillard Labor government’s national gambling reforms – these measures were staunchly resisted by industry interests and subsequently wound back.

 An evidentiary basis?